 We will maintain a concentrated portfolio of 15-25 high conviction holdings with prospects for attractive absolute returns over our investment holding period.
-The majority of portfolio value is likely to be concentrated in the top 10-15 holdings with other positions representing potential "springboard" investments where we are still undertaking due diligence or awaiting a catalyst to increase our stake to an influential, strategic level.
+The majority of portfolio value is likely to be concentrated in the top 10-15 holdings with other positions representing potential "springboard" investments where we are awaiting a catalyst to increase our stake to an influential, strategic level.

-Bottom-up stock picking determines SEC's sector weightings which are not explicitly managed relative to a target comparator weighting.
-The absence of certain sectors such as Oil & Gas, Mining, and Banks, as well as limited exposure to overtly cyclical parts of the market, and the absence of early stage or pre-profit businesses typically result in a portfolio weighted towards, but not exclusively, profitable cash generative service sector businesses particularly in technology, healthcare, business services, financials and industrials.
+Bottom-up stock picking determines SEC's sector weightings which are not explicitly managed relative to a target benchmark weighting.
+The absence of certain sectors such as oil & gas, mining, and banks, as well as limited exposure to overtly cyclical parts of the market, and the absence of early stage or pre-profit businesses typically result in a portfolio weighted towards, but not exclusively, profitable cash generative service sector businesses particularly in technology, healthcare, business services, financials and industrials.
 The underlying value drivers are typically company specific and exhibit limited correlation even within the same broad sectors.
-Figure 2 sets out the sector exposure of the Fund as at 30 June 2022.
+Figure 3 opposite sets out the sector exposure of the Company as at 30 June 2023.

 Our smaller company focus and specialist expertise leads us to prioritise companies with a market capitalisation between £100m and £300m at the point of investment.
-This focus, in combination with the size of the Trust and its concentrated portfolio approach, provides the potential to build a strategic and influential stake in the highest conviction holdings.
+This focus, in combination with the size of the Company and its concentrated portfolio approach, provides the potential to build a strategic and influential stake in the highest conviction holdings.
 In turn this provides a platform to maximise the likelihood that our constructive active engagement approach will be effective and ultimately successfully contribute to shareholder value creation.